tikv/rfcs/text/0105-load-based-replica-read.md

 Traditionally, the load is ratio of the average queue length and the processing speed.
 But we care more about the latency and latency is a metric that is more comparable across nodes.
 So, we will use the wait duration to represent the load.

-Knowing the current queue length $L$ and the average time slice S$, we can estimate that the wait duration is $T_{waiting} =L \cdot S$.
+Knowing the current queue length $L$ and the average time slice $S$ of the read pool, we can estimate that the wait duration is $T_{waiting} =L \cdot S$.

 The current queue length is easily known.
 But we have to predict the average time slice in the short future.
-We can use the EWMA of the previous time slices to estimate it:
+We can use the EWMA of the previous time slices to estimate it. $S_{now}$ is the average time slice length of the read pool in the past second.
+We update the latest EWMA $S_{i}$ every second using the following formula:

 $$S_{i}=\alpha \cdot S_{now}+(1-\alpha) \cdot S_{i-1}$$